brandonhilkert/sucker_punch/README.md

 [![Build Status](https://travis-ci.org/brandonhilkert/sucker_punch.png?branch=master)](https://travis-ci.org/brandonhilkert/sucker_punch)
 [![Code Climate](https://codeclimate.com/github/brandonhilkert/sucker_punch.png)](https://codeclimate.com/github/brandonhilkert/sucker_punch)

 Sucker Punch is a single-process Ruby asynchronous processing library.
-It's [girl_friday](https://github.com/mperham/girl_friday) with syntax from [Sidekiq](https://github.com/mperham/sidekiq) and DSL sugar on top of [Celluloid](https://github.com/celluloid/celluloid/).
+It's [girl_friday](https://github.com/mperham/girl_friday)  and DSL sugar on top of [Celluloid](https://github.com/celluloid/celluloid/).
 With Celluloid's actor pattern, we can do asynchronous processing within a single process.
-This reduces costs of hosting on a service like Heroku along with the memory footprint of having to maintain additional workers if hosting on a dedicated server.
+This reduces costs of hosting on a service like Heroku along with the memory footprint of having to maintain additional jobs if hosting on a dedicated server.
 All queues can run within a single Rails/Sinatra process.

 Sucker Punch is perfect for asynchronous processes like emailing, data crunching, or social platform manipulation.
 No reason to hold up a user when you can do these things in the background within the same process as your web application...